Mackenzie Bowell: Leadership crisis

-Resigns as prime minister
+Resignation

-Bowell was forced to resign.
+Bowell was forced to resign as prime minister.
 After ten days, following an intervention on Bowell's behalf by the Governor General, the government crisis was resolved and matters seemingly returned to normal when six of the ministers were reinstated, but leadership was then effectively held by Charles Tupper, who had joined Cabinet at the same time, filling the seventh place.
 Tupper, who had been Canadian High Commissioner to the United Kingdom, had been recalled by the plotters to replace Bowell.
 Bowell formally resigned in favour of Tupper at the end of the parliamentary session.

-Later life, and death
+Later life and death

 Bowell stayed in the Senate, serving as his party's leader there until 1906, and afterward as a regular Senator until his death in 1917, having served continuously for more than 50 years as a federal parliamentarian.

 He died of pneumonia in Belleville, seventeen days short of his 94th birthday.
 He was buried in the Belleville cemetery.
 His funeral was attended by a full complement of the Orange Order, but not by any currently or formerly elected member of the government.